Coat of arms of the British Virgin Islands: History

 The Virgin Islands were first sighted and named by Christopher Columbus in 1493, during his second journey to the West Indies.
 The territory was claimed by the Spanish in 1555 under a detachment dispatched by Charles V, Holy Roman Emperor, but they did not establish any settlements there.
 Privateers from the Dutch Republic settled on several of the islands and governed them until 1666, when English planters – together with "brigands and pirates" – began inhabiting the territory and forced many of the Dutch colonists to leave.
 The English subsequently seized control of the islands six years later at the outset of the Third Anglo-Dutch War, placing them under the administration of the British Leeward Islands.

 Responsible government was accorded to the Virgin Islanders in 1773, with a judiciary and a partially-elected legislature.
 The design of the present-day coat of arms first emerged around the early 19th century.
-However, the territory did not utilise its own symbols until it became a Crown colony, with the Union Jack serving as the official state flag of the islands.
+However, the territory did not use its own symbols until it became a Crown colony, with the Union Jack serving as the official state flag of the islands.
 The legislature was disbanded in 1901 and authority over the islands was transferred to the governor of the Leeward Islands, who exercised power through a commissioner and an executive council that he selected.
 Self-government was eventually restored in 1950 and the Leeward Islands federation was dissolved in 1956.
 The British Virgin Islands, nevertheless, opted not to join the West Indies Federation when it was created two years later.
 It instead became a Crown colony in 1960, and a royal warrant was consequently issued on 15 November of the same year granting the territory its own coat of arms.
-It was then employed on the Blue Ensign to create the flag of the territory.
+It was then employed on the Blue Ensign to create the flag of the British Virgin Islands.
 This was redesigned in 1999, with the size of the shield increased and outlined in white.